 (required)

-If you want to specify the disposition period in Months, you must select a disposition period between 1 and 120 months.
+If you specify the disposition period in Months, you must select a disposition period between 1 and 120 months.

-If you want to specify the disposition period in Years, you must select a disposition period between 1 and 10 years.
+If you specify the disposition period in Years, you must select a disposition period between 1 and 10 years.

-For example, if you want to configure a disposition policy to automatically move boards to Trash when the boards are not modified for a year, you can select 1 year.
+For example, if you want boards to be moved to Trash when they haven’t been modified for a year, you can select 1 year and choose Last modified.

 Scope